igncp/demos/README.md

 1. [ ] Style the 404 page
 1. [ ] Remove or change dependencies
     - [ ] Remove Angular and Bootstrap but keep same look and feel
-1. [ ] Port Stylus files to CSS files using PostCSS
-    - Use `npm run print-styl`
 1. [ ] Add disclaimer for old charts
 1. [ ] Resolve TypeScript cases with `any`
 1. [ ] Resolve TypeScript cases with `@ts-ignore`